mjordan/islandora_workbench_docs/docs/logging.md

 ## Logging debugging information

-Two options are available that write raw values used in the REST requests to Drupal.
-These are useful for debugging and troubleshooting purposes:
+Workbench doesn't provide a way to set the amount of detail in its log, but two options are available that are useful for debugging and troubleshooting.
+These options write raw values used in the REST requests to Drupal:

 * `log_json`: Logs the raw JSON that Workbench uses in POST, PUT, and PATCH requests.
 * `log_headers`: Logs the raw HTTP headers used in all requests.